 Examining our behaviour on Irish roads.

 Dangerous behaviours such as not wearing a seatbelt, speeding, or driving while impaired, whether through drugs or alcohol, increases our chances of being involved in a collision.
-In fact, our research shows that one in four drivers and passengers killed on Irish roads in 2020 were not wearing a seatbelt1.
+In fact, our research shows that almost one in five (18%) drivers and passengers killed on Irish roads in 2022 were not wearing a seatbelt1.

 Safe Road Use is one of the key elements of the Safe System approach and is designed to prevent fatalities and reduce serious injuries.
 It involves:

 - setting road user standards, e.g. driver training and licensing requirements,

 - developing traffic legislation

 - public education and awareness campaigns

 The aim of Safe Road Use is to assist all road users so that they have the knowledge, capability, willingness and technology to use the roads and vehicles safely.
 This means that if a collision occurs, it does not lead to death or serious injury.

 Research reports on road safety behaviours & attitudes